 What’s the Optimal Asset “Location”?

 The concept of asset location is to figure out which assets to hold in each account.
 We do this because the returns from capital gains, interest, and dividends are all taxed in different ways.
-Also, each of your accounts (RRSP, TFSA, non-registered) has different tax rules which may align more favourably to certain asset classes.
+Also, each of your accounts (RRSP, TFSA, non-registered) has different tax rules which may align more favourably with certain asset classes.

 Advisors look for ways to optimize their clients’ investment portfolios to take advantage of or reduce the disadvantage of these different tax treatments.
 They accomplish this by placing certain assets in either a tax-deferred, tax-free, or taxable account.
 To summarize: